Magnetic Island

 Magnetic Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Magnetic Island, as evaluated at the Census 2016, comprised 83.6% houses and 16.3% other dwellings.
+Dwelling structure within Magnetic Island, as evaluated in the latest Census, comprised 83.6% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Magnetic Island was 49.1%, with mortgaged dwellings at 23.4% and rented ones at 27.5%.
-The median monthly mortgage repayment was $1,353, below Non-Metro Qld's average of $1,517.
-Median weekly rent in Magnetic Island was $290, compared to Non-Metro Qld's $305.
-Nationally, Magnetic Island's mortgage repayments were lower at $1,863 and rents substantially below the national figure of $375.
+Home ownership on Magnetic Island was at 49.1%, with mortgaged dwellings at 23.4% and rented ones at 27.5%.
+The median monthly mortgage repayment in the area was $1,353, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent figure on Magnetic Island was recorded at $290, compared to Non-Metro Qld's $305.
+Nationally, Magnetic Island's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing